Kia Sedona Insurance Rates

 Rates are averaged for all Kia Sedona models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a summary of the ideas that were touched on in this article.
+The items below are a brief summary of the data that was covered in the charts and tables above.

-- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,030 more annually to insure a Kia Sedona
+- Higher risk drivers that tend to have accidents or serious violations will pay on average $1,030 more each year to insure their Sedona

 Rate Tables and Charts